 Current Portion of Long Term Debt

-Long term debt will have a maturity of more than one year.
-This can be anywhere from two years, five years, ten years or even thirty years.
-The current portion of long term debt is the amount of principal and interest of this amount due within one year’s time.
+Long term debt is debt with a maturity of longer than one year.
+This can be anywhere from two years, to five years, ten years, or even thirty years.
+The current portion of long term debt is the amount of principal and interest of the total debt that is due to be paid within one year’s time.

-This is not to be confused with current debt, which are loans with a maturity of less than one year.
+This is not to be confused with current debt, which is debt with a maturity of less than one year.
 Some firms will consolidate the two amounts into a generic current debt line item on the balance sheet.

 Calculating the Current Portion

-Borrower Inc. takes on a five year loan for $5,000,000.
-The loan terms specify equal principal payments over the five years.
+Borrower Inc. takes on a five-year loan of $5,000,000.
+The loan terms specify equal payments over the five years.
 The current portion of this long term debt is $1,000,000 (excluding interest payments).

 Reducing Current Portion of Long Term Debt

-A company reduces this line item by making payments towards the debt.
+A company reduces this line item by making payments toward the debt.
 As payments are made, the cash account decreases but the liability side decreases an equivalent amount.

 Applications in financial modeling

 From a cash flow perspective, there is no impact on whether debt is classified as a current liability or non-current liability.
 In financial modeling, it may be necessary to produce a full set of financial statements, including a balance sheet where the current portion of long term debt is shown separately.
-This is simply to tie the numbers to what the accountant will produce.
-There is no impact on valuation by how the debt is categorized.
+This is simply to tie the numbers to the accounting records in a way that most accurately reflects the company’s financial position.
+There is no impact on valuation arising from how the debt is categorized.